How we found our E8500 DD-WRT router.

 Because everything Linksys makes on the software front is pure shit due to their unholy alliance with Cisco.
 Also, according to Linksys themselves.
 OpenVPN is only available on their most expensive routers as a method planned obsolesce and to up-sell only the most expensive routers to users.
 We decided to start looking up how to image our router with something a little more open-source.

 DD-WRT doesn’t show any tutorials on how to do this.
 This is troubling!
-After a bit of googling we found a site which talks about how to do it to which we have to thank this blogger for posting up instructions that were crazy easy to follow.
+After a bit of googling, we found a site that talks about how to do it to which we have to thank this blogger for posting up instructions that were crazy easy to follow.

 Unlike routers such as the Netgear where you don’t even have to pop the router open.
 Linksys with their infinite wisdom ROM-locked their firmware!
 Preventing any unauthorized files from being uploaded into their router.
 I suppose this feature prevents users from grabbing a JPG file, uploading said file, and bricking their router and getting a bad review on NewEgg.
 But for users such as ourselves which loath factory firmware this is a bit of a challenge.
 But there’s a way to do it.
 We must first get down to the circuit board!

-First you’ll want to remove the feet from the bottom of the router.
+First, you’ll want to remove the feet from the bottom of the router.
 If you pry them off slowly the double-sided sticky tape that holds the feet to the case will come off with it.
-Once you remove those feet there is four Phillips screws that must be removed to begin opening your router.
+Once you remove those feet.
+Four Phillips screws must be removed to begin opening your router.

 Our heart sank a little upon opening it.
 Quoting the wiki on how to get your E8500 online.